 The less related animals are to each other, the lower the inbreeding.

 Important fact: Inbreeding does not immediately cause too little diversity, but a lack of genetic diversity does increase inbreeding.

 You can only calculate the actual inbreeding of a combination if you do this over all generations (we do this in Dogs Global).
 Calculation up to the founders of the breed.

-– Ensures a poorly functioning immune system, which causes a greater risk of disease due to bacteria and viruses (greater risk of cancer).
+Focus on inbreeding can lead to inbreeding depression: – Decreases the fitness of the animals, they live shorter, give fewer offspring and fertility decreases. – Ensures a poorly functioning immune system, which causes a greater risk of disease due to bacteria and viruses (greater risk of cancer).